Sherstav/EchoArenaDataTTS/README.md

 - Click on Wifi box to view your Wifi networks
 - Click on the network you are currently connected to
 - Scroll down and click on Advanced
-- Keep scrolling down until you find IP Adress.
-The number below is your Quest's IP Adress.
+- Keep scrolling down until you find IP Address.
+The number below is your Quest's IP Address.
 It should be 4 numbers seperated by periods.
 Return to your computer and enter this into the QuestIP.txt file

 ## Troubleshooting